fullStackRacc/building-a-platformer-game/README.md

-# Build a PLatformer Game
+# Build a Platformer Game

 A webapp that uses OOP to create a very simple platformer game with three checkpoints.